iron-io/docs/worker/languages/go/index.md

 Worker files are a simple way to define your worker and its dependencies.
 Save the following in a file called `hello.worker`:

 {% highlight ruby %}
-# set the runtime language; this should be "go" for Go workers
+# set the runtime language; this should be "binary" for Go workers
-runtime "go"
+runtime "binary"
 # exec is the file that will be executed when you queue a task
 exec "hello_worker" # replace with your Go executable
 {% endhighlight %}